Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Gorenstein and canonical singularities

-In this case, in a suitable neighbourhood of $P$, we can see $X$ as a deformation of a Du Val singularity: the definition is equivalent (\cite[Def.\ 2.1]{C3-f}) to ask that around $P$ the variety $X$ is locally analytically isomorphic to the hypersurface singularity in $\A^4$ given by
+In this case, in a suitable neighbourhood of $P$, we can see $X$ as a deformation of a Du Val singularity: the definition is equivalent (cf.\ \cite[Def.\ 2.1]{C3-f}) to ask that around $P$ the variety $X$ is locally analytically isomorphic to the hypersurface singularity in $\A^4$ given by

-where $f(x, y, z) = 0$ defines a Du Val singularity (see Table \ref{table: du val singularities}).
-Observe also that while Du Val singularities are isolated, \cDV singularities can be isolated or not.\\ If instead the general surface through $P$ has an elliptic Gorenstein surface singularity, we can use the invariant $k$ introduced in Example \ref{ex: surface elliptic gorenstein singularities} to classify them.
-We can summarize the classification in the following proposition:
+where $f(x, y, z) = 0$ defines a Du Val singularity (see Table~\ref{table: du val singularities}).
+Observe also that while Du Val singularities are isolated, $cDV$ singularities can be isolated or not.

+If instead the general surface through $P$ has an elliptic Gorenstein surface singularity, we can use the invariant $k$ introduced in Example~\ref{ex: surface elliptic gorenstein singularities} to classify them.
+We can summarize the classification in the following Proposition: